-3.7.1 Refer to ISSF Rule 6.14 SCORING AND RESULTS PROCEDURES.

-- 3.7.2 Paper Targets may be scored with an approved target scoring machine or with plug gauges. - 3.7.3 Target scoring machines or Electronic Scoring Targets (EST) shall be used for all Designated Matches and for any other matches where decimal scoring is required. - 3.7.4 Scoring shall be carried out by competent people appointed by the local Association for Postal Competitions, or the Range Committee for other competitions.
+- 3.7.1 Refer to ISSF Rule 6.14 SCORING AND RESULTS PROCEDURES, 6.10 EST Competition Operations and ANNEX Rules for Paper Target Scoring. - 3.7.2 Paper Targets may be scored with an approved target scoring machine or with plug gauges. - 3.7.3 Target scoring machines or Electronic Scoring Targets (EST) shall be used for all Designated Matches and for any other matches where decimal scoring is required.
+When an obvious error has occurred using the Target scoring machine, a modified ISSF type Finals gauge, or an ISSF overlay may be used to determine the correct decimal or integer score, using Rule 3.7.10. - 3.7.4 Scoring shall be carried out by competent people appointed by the local Association for Postal Competitions, or the Range Committee for other competitions.
 All scoring shall be carried out with two scorers working together. - 3.7.5 For targets specified in Rule 3.5 the value of the shot shall be decided by the edge of the shot hole closest to the centre of the target.
 All shots are scored according to the highest value of the target-scoring ring that is hit by that bullet hole. - 3.7.6 Shots that are in dispute must be determined as to value by means of a certified plug gauge or other approved device.
 When the flange of the gauge touches any part of the outside of a scoring ring the shot must be scored at the higher value.
 The dimensions of the plug gauge for scoring doubtful shots on 50 metre and on 50 and 100 yard targets shall be as specified in Section 3, APPENDIX B. - 3.7.7 A plug gauge may be inserted only once in any bullet hole.
 When a gauge is inserted in a shot hole to determine the value of a shot, the gauge shall not be removed from the target until the shot value is finally determined. - 3.7.8 Where a plug gauge has been inserted in a bullet hole the result of the testing is to be indicated with an 'l' if the shot is 'in' or 'O' if the shot is 'out'.
 Each scorer shall initial the target to indicate that the plug gauge has been inserted and, lastly, the score attributed to the shot will be indicated on the target in Arabic numerals. - 3.7.9 When the plug gauge has been inserted and the two scorers do not agree on the value of the shot a decision from a check scorer shall be obtained.
 The check scorer shall initial the target and note it as to whether the shot was determined to be 'In' or 'Out', and, lastly, note the score attributed to the shot.
 Such decision shall be final. - 3.7.10 When the accurate use of the plug gauge is made difficult by the close proximity of another bullet hole, the shot value must be determined by means of an engraved magnifying gauge (eg. "Eagle Eye") and transparent flat overlay to aid in reconstructing the position of the scoring ring, or to determine the number of bullet holes which overlap.
 See Section 3, APPENDIX C for dimensions of overlay.
-Where doubt exists as to the correct value, the competitor shall be given the higher shot value. - 3.7.11 Where an event uses 25 yard indoor targets the scoring procedures shall be as prescribed in TSNZ Indoor Competition Rules. - 3.7.12 Hits outside the scoring rings of the shooter's own target are scored as misses at all ranges. - 3.7.13 For irregular shots (overloads and crossfires) refer to ISSF Rule 6.11.7 IRREGULAR SHOTS IN 10M, 50M AND 300M EVENTS.
+Where doubt exists as to the correct value, the competitor shall be given the higher shot value. - 3.7.11 Where an event uses 25 yard indoor targets the scoring procedures shall be as prescribed in TSNZ Indoor Competition Rules. - 3.7.12 Hits outside the scoring rings of the shooter's own target are scored as misses at all ranges.